PracticeMedicine/FCDownloader/README.md

-## LFCEDownloader
+## FCDownloader
-Ahh yes, LFCEDownloader.
+Ahh yes, FCDownloader.

 ***WARNING!
 THIS REPOSITORY HAVE THE CONTENTS OF TF2CDOWNLOADER BETA CODE AND THIS UTILITY'S BETA BUILD IS STORED IN HERE.***

 ----

-LFCEDownloader is a installer utility for Lambdagon's Lambda Fortress: Community Edition, this utility is based on a beta version of TF2CDownloader.
+FCDownloader is a installer utility for Lambdagon's Fortress Connected, this utility is based on a beta version of TF2CDownloader.

 ----

-## Building LFCEDownloader (for beginners and new contributors)
+## Building FCDownloader (for beginners and new contributors)
 SOOOOOOO, you want to build the executable?

 Use this crappy-ass tutorial.